ehb54/us3_osx_packaging/README.md

 ~/us3_osx_packaging/macOS-x64/utils/fixapps.pl bin/*.app
 ~/us3_osx_packaging/macOS-x64/utils/fixlibs.pl lib/*.dylib
 ~/us3_osx_packaging/macOS-x64/utils/fixdependencies.pl list
+## this final command should report the commands to run next to build the packages themselves
 ```
    - if all goes well, your package will be in `~/Downloads`
-- new branch
+### new branch
 ```
 ~/us3_osx_packaging/setup/setup.pl --us BRANCHNAME
 cd ~/ultrascan-BRANCHNAME